Still going strong after 40 years

 The Honda Accord was introduced in 1976, and it’s come a long way over the past 40 years.
 The Accord started out as a small hatchback and gradually grew into the yardstick for midsize sedans.
-It’s been named to Car and Driver’s prestigious “10 Best” list a record 30 times, and faithfully served millions of drivers.
 The 2017 Honda Accord is a worthy heir to that heritage, boasting the same combination of sporty driving dynamics, sturdy build quality, and value as its predecessors.

-EPA fuel-economy ratings differ slightly between the Accord sedan and coupe.
-All sedans equipped with the four-cylinder engine and six-speed manual are rated at 27 mpg combined (23 mpg city, 34 mpg highway)*.
-With the CVT, standard models are rated at 31 mpg combined (27 mpg city, 37 mpg highway)*, while the Accord Sport Sedan is rated at 30 mpg combined (26 mpg city, 35 mpg highway)*.
-All V6 sedans are rated at 26 mpg combined (21 mpg city, 34 mpg highway). *
+EPA fuel economy ratings differ slightly between the Accord sedan and coupe.
+All sedans equipped with the four-cylinder engine and six-speed manual are rated at 26 mpg combined (23 mpg city, 32 mpg highway).* With the CVT, standard models are rated at 30 mpg combined (27 mpg city, 36 mpg highway), while the Accord Sport Sedan is rated at 30 mpg combined (27 mpg city, 36 mpg highway).* All V6 sedans are rated at 25 mpg combined (21 mpg city, 33 mpg highway). *

-The midlevel EX model is available as either a coupe or sedan.
-It includes applicable standard features from the base LX and LX-S models, as well as Smart Entry, a power moonroof, heated side mirrors with integrated turn signals, pushbutton start, HD Radio®, Apple CarPlay™ and Android Auto™ (for compatible devices), among other features.
+The mid-level EX model is available as either a coupe or sedan.
+It includes applicable standard features from the base LX and LX-S models, as well as Smart Entry, a power moonroof, heated side mirrors with integrated turn signals, push-button start, HD Radio®, and Apple CarPlay™ and Android Auto™ (for compatible devices) among other features.
 The EX-L model builds on that, adding an auto-dimming rearview mirror, two-position memory for the driver’s seat, heated front seats, and a compass.

-The interior is sensibly designed, and features high-quality materials that should be durable enough to stand up to ease of use.
-Certain models also get sporty touches, like the carbon fiber-look dashboard trim panel on the Sport, and red stitching on the Sport Special Edition.
+The interior is sensibly designed and features high-quality materials that should be durable enough to stand up to repeated use.
+Certain models also get sporty touches, like the carbon fiber-look dashboard trim panel on the Sport and red stitching on the Sport Special Edition.
 The Accord sedan offers up to 103.2 cubic feet of passenger volume, while the coupe boasts a still spacious 93.1 cubic feet.

-Entering its fourth decade on sale, the 2017 Honda Accord remains one of the best all-round cars available, boasting impressive performance, loads of technology, and great value.
+Entering its fourth decade on sale, the 2017 Honda Accord remains one of the best all-around cars available, boasting impressive performance, loads of technology, and great value.

 Image Credit: Honda